pschool-in/curriculum/content/social/new topics/disaster-management-5.md

 ### Disaster Management
 Advances in technology have made it possible to warn people about some disasters beforehand and to help minimise the damage caused.
 Floods, cyclones, droughts and sometimes tsunamis canbe predicted.
 This knowleedge helps us save many lives.
 After the disaster the government sets up, relief camps for the affected people and provides food, drinking water and bedding.
 The army is also called in to airlift stranded people and airdrop food.
 Emergency services are alerted immediately.
-Medecines are provided to the people as there is a high risk ofan outbreak of diseases.
-Organizations suchas Red Cross Society and World Health Organization provide voluntary services.
+Medecines are provided to the people as there is a high risk of an outbreak of diseases.
+Organizations such as Red Cross Society and World Health Organization provide voluntary services.
 People from all over the country donate to relief funds.

 ## True or False
 ```